 Dr. Davis discusses why Health Canada’s Food Guide is unnatural and explains to me why wheat is the perfect provoker of inflammation.
 He discusses the fact that the gliadin protein and its breakdown products increase intestinal permeability and leads to inflammatory and immune responses, even in people without Celiac disease.
 (1) He also notes that wheat germ agglutinin (2) is a potent bowel toxin and talks about how consuming wheat alters bowel flora, which can lead to gastrointestinal problems and yeast overgrowth.
 Click here to watch.

 While he recognizes that we may want to whip up mock grain-containing comfort foods during the holidays or on special occasions with fun, whole food recipes, Dr. Davis certainly doesn’t believe that there is any room for commercial imitations.
 In this video he explains which ingredients in pre-packaged gluten-free foods disrupt blood sugar and raise insulin beyond imaginable levels.

-These are the four ingredients Dr. Davis cautions against: potato starch, tapioca starch, rice flour, cornstarch.
+These are the four ingredients Dr. Davis cautions against: potato starch, tapioca starch, rice flour, oat flour and cornstarch.

 For more information on the importance of keeping your blood sugar balanced, click here